Friedrich Wilhelm von Seydlitz: Military career

-Seydlitz's first months as a cornet were made difficult by the regimental colonel, who considered him a spy for the Margrave, and abused him by sending him on useless errands and generally making it clear that the cornet was no match for the colonel.
+Seydlitz's first months as a cornet were made difficult by the regimental colonel, who considered him a spy for the margrave, and abused him by sending him on useless errands and generally making it clear that the cornet was no match for the colonel.
 Within a year of Seydlitz's commission, the old King Frederick William died and his son, Frederick II of Prussia, ascended to the throne.
 Frederick claimed Silesia from the Habsburg's Maria Theresa, and made a broad appeal to arms.
-The Margrave's regiment played an important role in the ensuing war, during which Seydlitz came to the notice of the King several times.
+The Margrave's regiment played an important role in the ensuing war, during which Seydlitz came to the notice of the king several times.
 Once, when Frederick asked the caliber of the artillery shelling the Prussian line, opinions were divided and vague.
 Seydlitz rode in front of the battery, halting in their line of fire.
-When he saw a ball hit the ground, he picked it up, wrapped it in his handkerchief and presented it to the King.
+When he saw a ball hit the ground, he picked it up, wrapped it in his handkerchief and presented it to the king.

-In May 1742, while stationed with his regiment in Kranowitz during the First Silesian War, the regimental colonel ordered him to take 30 men and hold a village post until infantry came to his assistance; despite heavy fire, the grudging colonel did not send reinforcements.
+On 22 May 1742, near Opawa (Troppau) in Silesia, while stationed with his regiment in Kranowitz, during the First Silesian War, the regimental colonel ordered him to take 30 men and hold a village post until infantry came to his assistance; despite heavy fire, the grudging colonel did not send reinforcements.
 Realizing what had happened, the brigade's general took three squadrons of heavy cavalry to relieve Seydlitz, but these were turned back by fire from the Austrian line.
 Subsequently, Seydlitz was forced to surrender his small unit.
 He entered into Austrian captivity with several of his closest comrades, including Charles de Warnery.